 These scrunchie-like hoses that grow up to three times their length when filled with water have probably been advertised on TV.
-They’re usually fairly light (about 1 pound) and available in a variety of vibrant colors.
-Most are 12 inches in diameter and provide adequate water flow, comparable to that of a non-expandable garden hose of that diameter, but not as much as a standard hose.
+They’re usually reasonably light (about 1 pound) and available in various vibrant colors.
+Most are 12 inches in diameter and provide adequate water flow, comparable to that of a non-expandable garden hose but not as much as a standard hose.

-Although expandable hoses do expand as claimed, they tend to stop contracting properly with time, leaving you with a hose that is difficult to coil or store.
-Be mindful that as the water pressure in the hose diminishes, the nozzle may shrink (sometimes substantially) when you open it after the hose has been expanded.
+Although expandable hoses do expand as claimed, they tend to stop contracting correctly with time, leaving you with a problematic hose to coil or store.
+Also, be mindful that as the water pressure in the hose diminishes, the nozzle may shrink (sometimes substantially) when you open it after the hose has been expanded.

-Because of the thin and highly flexible inner tube, expandable hoses are prone to rupturing if you have high water pressure or leave the entire hose in the sun.
+Because of the thin and highly flexible inner tube, expandable hoses are prone to rupturing if you have a high water pressure or leave the entire hose in the sun.
 However, because of their modest weight, many individuals prefer expandable hoses.
-They should be kept out of direct sunlight, treated carefully as they typically feature crack-prone plastic couplings and used for hand watering rather than being connected to a sprinkler or soaker hose.
-Also, be prepared to change your hose on a regular basis.

 Hoses for safe drinking water

-Make sure your garden hose doesn’t leach dangerous chemicals if you or your dogs will be drinking from it, or if you’ll be using it to fill a pool that will be used by children.
+Make sure your garden hose doesn’t leach dangerous chemicals if you or your dogs will be drinking from it or if you’ll be using it to fill a pool that children will use.
 Most garden hoses are constructed with materials such as plasticizers, which give the hose flexibility, but also contain toxins such as BPA, lead, and phthalates, which end up in the water.
 These compounds are not harmful to your plants, but they are harmful to humans.

-Look for hoses that are labeled “drinking water safe” or at the very least “lead-free”; they’re frequently sold for recreational usage, such as in boats and RVs.
+Look for hoses labeled “drinking water safe” or at the very least “lead-free”; they’re frequently sold for recreational usages, such as in boats and RVs.
 The inner cores of these hoses are non-toxic, FDA-approved, and do not leach dangerous substances.
 Before watering your vegetables or other edibles, let the water run through the hose until it’s cold.

 When not in use, a coiled hose is formed into a tight spiral that can be pulled out and used.
-They’re usually shorter (15-foot and 25-foot lengths are the most popular, though some businesses offer longer ones) and have a diameter of 1/2 inch or less.
+They’re usually shorter (15-foot and 25-foot lengths are the most popular, though some businesses offer longer ones) and have a 1/2 inch or less diameter.
 These hoses do not stretch out to their full length due to the coils.
 Consider that a 25-foot hose may only stretch 15 to 20 feet, so keep that in mind when shopping.

 Coiled hoses are ideal for hand watering and use in tiny spaces, such as a patio or balcony, where the hose may be tucked away.

-When storage space is limited and the hose will be utilized in a straight line across a smooth surface with few snags, flat garden hoses are the ideal choice.
-In general, these aren’t the finest choices for frequent usage in the garden, and we don’t recommend any of them for that use.
+When storage space is limited, and the hose will be utilized in a straight line across a smooth surface with few snags, flat garden hoses are the ideal choice.
+However, in general, these aren’t the finest choices for frequent garden use, and we don’t recommend any of them for that use.

 Keeping the garden hose for longer

-The hose quality is critical if you want a hose free of kinks and tears.
-However, how you handle and use your hose is really important.
+The hose quality is critical if you want a hose-free of kinks and tears.
+However, how you handle and use your hose is essential.
 When watering your plants, don’t drag the hose about aimlessly.
-Carry it around with a hose coiler or simply carry it yourself.
+Instead, carry it around with a hose coiler, or carry it yourself.
 Keep the hose away from your pet as well.
-The pets may play with the hose in an inappropriate manner.
-Also, be sure to clean the hose connectors on a regular basis.
+The pets may play with the hose inappropriately.
+Also, be sure to clean the hose connectors regularly.
 As a result, the likelihood of kinks will be minimized.